The response to this question is mixed and leads us down very different paths.

 I know that there is always an argument for spending more money on frontline staff rather than implementing smart tech and digital systems and I fully understand that.
 However - as a user of and contributor to the NHS - I believe the savings from preventative maintenance (rather than reactive), improved patient and employee experience (reducing sick days and hospital stays) will far outweigh the costs of implementation.

-If you want to find out more about how Symetri supports organisations with their digital twin strategy and the associated technology, please get in touch via the contact details below.
+If you want to find out more about how Symetri supports organisations with their digital twin strategy and the associated technology, book a meeting with us here.